Automorphisms of the procongruence pants complex: Antiholomorphic involutions

-Let $\cT(S)$ be the Teichm\"uller space associated to the surface $S$ endowed with the Weil-Petersson metric.
-From Lemma~3.5 in \cite{MTopics}, it follows that the fixed point set $\cT(S)^\iota$ of an antiholomorphic involution $\iota\in\G^{\pm}(S)$ is a nonempty and connected real submanifold of $\cT(S)$ of (real) dimension $d(S)$ (cf.\ Corollary~3.8 in \cite{MTopics}).
+As it is customary, for a space $X$ endowed with an involution $\iota$, we denote by $X^\iota$ its fixed-point set.
+Let then $\cT(S)$ be the Teichm\"uller space associated to the surface $S$ endowed with the Weil--Petersson metric.
+From \cite[Lemma~3.5]{MTopics}, it follows that the fixed-point set $\cT(S)^\iota$ of an antiholomorphic involution $\iota\in\G^{\pm}(S)$ is a nonempty and connected real analytic submanifold of $\cT(S)$ of (real) dimension $d(S)$.
+We have: